-There is never an easy way to say goodbye to a beloved pet, but we are here to support you through difficult times and offer humane euthanasia with options to make the “good death” as easy as possible for you and your family.
+There is never an easy way to say goodbye to a beloved pet, but we are here to support you through difficult times and offer end of life care with options to make the “good death” as easy as possible for you and your family.

 What will happen, and does it hurt?